-- (d) Sold utilizing a negotiation process when the Director determines in writing that such a process is in the best interests of the City; - (e) Disposed of as scrap material or destroyed if no resale value exists; - (f) Disposed of in accordance with state or local law; - (g) Donated to a non-profit organization or other public entity following determination by the city council that such donation would serve a public purpose. - (7) Unless otherwise provided, all proceeds from sale or auction of surplus property will be deposited into the City's general fund.
-Proceeds from sale of enterprise, federal, grant or other special designation property will be reimbursed, less prorated selling expenses to the appropriate fund, after completion of each sale.

-2.48.400 Correction or withdrawal of bids for supplies, services, and public projects.

-- (1) Before Bid opening, correction or withdrawal of mistaken Bids for Supplies, Services, and Public Projects may be permitted in accordance with applicable provisions identified in the Invitation for Bids (IFB) or Notice Inviting Bids (NIB), or Specifications otherwise issued for the Procurement.
-If a mistake is discovered before bid opening, the Bid may be withdrawn by written, telegraphic, or electronic notice to the Director prior to the date and time set for bid opening.
-Bids may then be resubmitted prior to the date and time set for bid opening. - (2) After Bid opening, any request for withdrawal of a Bid for a Public Project, or for Supplies or Services where bid security is required, shall be made within five (5) working days after bid opening and in accordance with Public Contract Code section 5100 et seq., as amended from time to time. - (3) After Bid opening for Supplies and Services where bid security is not required and a Bidder withdraws its Bid or fails to execute the Contract, the Bidder shall be prohibited from participating in further bidding on the project unless the Bidder demonstrates good cause for withdrawal of its Bid.
+1 (b) Sold utilizing the competitive procedures similar to those prescribed in this chapter; 2 (c) Sold at public auction conducted by a professional auctioneer which the director is 3 hereby authorized to retain on the basis of a negotiated flat fee, hourly fee, or 4 percentage of the amount of the sale, whichever is determined by the director to be 5 in the best interests of the city; 6 (d) Sold utilizing a negotiation process when the director determines in writing that such 7 a process is in the best interests of the city; 8 (e) Disposed of as scrap material or destroyed if no resale value exists; 9 (f) Disposed of in accordance with state or local law; 10 (g) Donated to a non-profit organization or other public entity following determination 11 by the City Council that such donation would serve a public purpose.
+12 (7) Unless otherwise provided, all proceeds from sale or auction of surplus property will be 13 deposited into the city's general fund.
+Proceeds from sale of enterprise, federal, grant or other 14 special designation property will be reimbursed, less prorated selling expenses to the appropriate 15 fund, after completion of each sale.
+16 2.48.400 Correction or withdrawal of bids for supplies, services, and public projects.
+17 (1) Before bid opening, correction or withdrawal of mistaken bids for supplies, services, and 18 public projects may be permitted in accordance with applicable provisions identified in the 19 invitation for bids (IFB), or specifications otherwise issued for the procurement.
+If a mistake 20 is discovered before bid opening, the bid may be withdrawn by written, telegraphic, or 21 electronic notice to the director prior to the date and time set for bid opening.
+Bids may 22 then be resubmitted prior to the date and time set for bid opening.
+23 (2) After bid opening, any request for withdrawal of a bid for a public project, or for supplies 24 or services where bid security is required, shall be made within five (5) working days after 25 bid opening and in accordance with Public Contract Code section 5100 et seq., as amended 26 from time to time.
+27 (3) After bid opening for supplies and services where bid security is not required and a bidder 28 withdraws its bid or fails to execute the contract, the bidder shall be prohibited from I participating in further bidding on the project unless the bidder demonstrates good cause for withdrawal of its bid.

-2.48.410 Bid protests - public projects.
+2.48.410 Bid protests.